tc39/proposal-dynamic-modules/README.md

 }
 ```

-If the binding for `odd` in `even.js` is not validated until it is accessed or the entire module graph has been evaluated, the NCJS semantics are preserved, and this example works independently of which one is imported first.
+If the binding for `odd` in `even.js` is not created until after `odd.js` is evaluated, the NCJS semantics are preserved, and this example works independently of which one is imported first.

 ## SyntaxError in Source Text Module Records

 * Throw during `ModuleDeclarationInstantiation` if the indirect import entry resolves to *null* or *ambiguous*.
-* Throw during `ModuleEvaluation` if a pending import entry resolves to *null* or *ambiguous* or *pending* right before evaluating the module itself.
+* Throw during `ModuleEvaluation` if a pending import entry resolves to *null* or *ambiguous* or *pending* after evaluating all dependencies, and before evaluating the source text.

 ## Compromises

-With this proposal, the statically verifiable mechanism introduced by ESM can only be enforced in a ES Module that is importing from another ES Module, and any interaction with Dynamic Module Records will rely on a runtime errors (TDZ when accessing named exports).
+With this proposal, the statically verifiable mechanism introduced by ESM can only be enforced in a ES Module that is importing from another ES Module, and any interaction with Dynamic Module Records will be deferred to the `ModuleEvaluation()` phase for Dynamic Module Records that were not previously evaluated.

 ## Additional Information